 Dear Win10 forum members,

-As you take flight on Win10, please make sure to go over our forum guidelines, list addresses, procedures and membership contract.
+As you take flight on Win10 and Windows 10 in general, please make sure to go over our forum guidelines, list addresses, procedures and membership contract.

 - Post a message: email@example.com

 - Subscription: firstname.lastname@example.org